West Bank vote held to help plug Palestinian democracy gap

 The mood at efficient and well-policed voting stations in schools and public buildings throughout the West Bank was subdued.
 Palestinians expressed melancholy at their divisions and the seeming permanence of Israel's 45-year-old occupation.

-Cars decked with Fatah and Palestinian flags blaring nationalist anthems made noisy rounds among Bethlehem's polling centres, and candidates hoping to win last-minute support greeted and chatted with voters.
+Cars decked with Fatah and Palestinian flags blaring nationalist anthems made noisy rounds among Bethlehem's polling centers, and candidates hoping to win last-minute support greeted and chatted with voters.

 "I heard that the Fatah bloc was made up of good people, so I voted for them," said Amani, 29, who declined to give her last name, drying with tissue her index finger dipped in the indelible purple ink of the voting stations.